-For optimum results when using Silica Gel packets placing the cast-iron cookware inside something that will help keep it away from humidity and moisture.
+For optimum results when using Silica Gel packets place the cast-iron cookware inside something that will help keep it away from humidity and moisture.
 Cardboard packaging, wooden boxes, storage cupboards even cast-iron storage bags.

 Check out these cast iron storage bags available in all shapes and sizes.
 They will help keep your pan will be as good as new even if there’s been some natural wear and tear over time.

 Must Read – How to Store Cast Iron – The Right Way